NMI’s RESOURCE CENTER for musical theatre writers

 INSIDER TIPS AND ADVICE

-The 29th post in the video blog from NMI Artistic Director Elise Dewsberry - How to Get NO Feedback from Elise.
-Part 4 in a short series on CHARACTER DEVELOPMENT - this one urging you to make sure your lead character is ACTIVE in their own FATE and not just acting UPON by fate and/or the other characters.
+The 30th post in the video blog from NMI Artistic Director Elise Dewsberry - How to Get NO Feedback from Elise.
+Part 5 in a short series on CHARACTER DEVELOPMENT - this one urging you to make sure your lead character is ACTIVE in their own FATE and not just acting UPON by fate and/or the other characters.